5 Reasons Not to Wear Your Broad Street Race Shirt on Sunday

 If you don’t buy into the whole luck thing, consider this: Since no one goes around actually wearing their finisher’s medal to, say, the gym (please tell me you do not intend to do this), wearing the shirt is your badge of honor going forward that you actually finished the race.
 It’s the bragging rights you earn after crossing the finish line.
 Save it for then.

 4. You haven’t trained in it.

 You may be rolling your eyes at the rest of this list, but this is a legitimate concern.
-Most of you are probably headed over to the Convention Center today or tomorrow to pick up your bibs and shirts.
-Since your training runs are over by now, you won't have the opportunity before race day to try out the race shirt on a long-distance run.
-Most seasoned runners and running coaches caution against wearing untested gear on race day; you won't know until it's too late whether a shirt or shorts or socks will cause you to chafe of bring on blisters.
-It's always best to run the race in the same clothes you trained in.
+Soon enough, most of you will head over to the Convention Center to pick up your bibs and shirts.
+Since your training runs are over by now, you won’t have the opportunity before race day to try out the race shirt on a long-distance run.
+Most seasoned runners and running coaches caution against wearing untested gear on race day; you won’t know until it’s too late whether a shirt or shorts or socks will cause you to chafe or bring on blisters.
+It’s always best to run the race in the same clothes you trained in.

 5. Your spectator friends won’t be able to find you.

 Another legit concern!
-Since 90 percent of the people who run Broad Street either won't read this post or won't heed its warnings, lots of people show up on race day in the race shirt.
-This makes for a monochrome sea of one color: this year, a somewhat nondescript light gray.
+Since 90 percent of the people who run Broad Street either won’t read this post or won’t heed its warnings, lots of people show up on race day in the race shirt.
+This makes for a monochrome sea of a single color.
 So if you have friends or family coming out to cheer you on, wearing the same shirt as everyone else makes their job that much harder.
-Opt for something bright and bold (again if that's what you trained in) so you stand out.
+Opt for something bright and bold (again if that’s what you trained in) so you stand out.

 I know, I know.
 Half of the people reading this post are going to disagree with me, so go ahead and tell me how stupid I am in the comments.
 And while you’re at it, take the poll below to weigh in with your take on the whole race-shirt-on-race-day debate.